KENFOX IP & Law Office > Our Practice > Laos > Industrial Design > INDUSTRIAL DESIGNS IN LAOS

 • Power of Attorney certified by notary public and the name and address of the applicant’s representative in the Lao PDR in case of foreign applicant;

-• Deed of Assignment if the applicant is not the inventor, which must be duly signed by related parties and notarized by notary public;
+• Deed of Assignment if the applicant is not the inventor, which must be duly signed by related parties;

 • Drawings, photos, or images that indicate an industrial design clearly in order to demonstrate a feature in all angles of the design;